 If clearing the SSL state method doesn’t work then there is also another method that can also work like a magic solution for this error.
 In this method, we will disable Chrome’s QUIC Protocol to solve the ERR SSL Protocol Error.
 So, follow the steps to disable the Google Chrome Browser’s QUIC protocol settings.

 - Open Chrome Google Browser On your Device, While making sure you have a working internet connection.

 - Now you have to do some copy paste work.
 You have to copy the address and have to paste it into Google Chrome’s address bar.
 Copy and paste the quoted address and press the Enter key, “chrome://flags/#enable-quic”.

 - Now, You must have seen a dialog box having “Default” as it prescribed settings.
 Now you have select “Disabled” from the drop-down list in that page to change it from ‘Default’ to ‘Disabled’.

-Now, Try browsing the internet to check whether this SSL protocol error is solved or not.
+Now, try browsing the internet to check whether this SSL protocol error is solved or not.
 If you have followed each step correctly, it might have been solved.

-Disable all the Google Chrome Browser Extensions
+Solutions 3: Disable all the Google Chrome Browser Extensions

-- At, First Open the Google Chrome browser.
+- First, launch the Google Chrome browser.

 - Now, head the mouse cursor on the three dots menu on the top right corner and select the ‘More Tools‘ options.
 Then, from the more tools options select the Extensions tab.